 Partial Medicare Part B Premium Reimbursement

 Currently, service retirement and disability benefit recipients who are enrolled in an STRS Ohio medical plan and provide proof of Medicare Part B enrollment may receive partial reimbursement to offset the standard monthly premium charged by Medicare for Part B coverage.
-Effective Jan.
-1, 2020, Medicare Part B premium reimbursement will be discontinued.
+STRS Ohio Medicare Part B premium reimbursements may be discontinued effective Jan.
+1, 2021.

 If STRS Ohio receives proof of your Medicare Part B enrollment by the 15th of the month, partial reimbursement of the benefit recipient’s future standard Medicare Part B premium cost will begin the first of the following month.
 If verification is received after the 15th of the month, partial premium reimbursement will begin the first day of the second following month.
 Partial reimbursement is not retroactive.